spygi/personalblog/_posts/2018-06-04-Interview-prep-intro:-Data-structures-and-complexity.markdown

 ## Basic data structures
 Mostly from [2].
-The basic operations are access (when you know the index already), lookup/search, insertion and deletion.
-The basic operations for graphs are
+The basic operations are access (knowing the index), lookup/search, insertion and deletion.

 Some notes:
-+ Insertion and deletion complexities are the same afaik.
++ Insertion and deletion complexities are the same (afaik).
 + All of the data structures need O(n) space (duuuh), besides skip list?

 |name|access|search|insert/delete|Java|custom impl., notes|